 Yes, of course!
-If you know exactly what sort of piece you’re looking for, you can fill out an order form and the artist will get back to you within 24 hours.
-If you have more questions about what options you have or need help designing your piece, you can email firstname.lastname@example.org.
+If you know exactly what sort of piece you’re looking for, you can fill out an order form and the artist will get back to you via email with the next steps.

 Well, without more details it’s very hard to say.
 It will depend on how large of a piece you’re ordering and what my current workload is.
 Please keep in mind that all orders are handmade by one person and some techniques are rather time consuming.
 Once we’ve discussed your order, I can give you a more accurate estimate.

 Yes!
 I can restore antique wreaths and palette work pieces.
 Keep in mind that I will be able to do the hairwork only, and I cannot refurbish a damaged frame or the metal of a jewelry piece.
 If you have an old piece that you’d like me to take a look at, you can email a photo to email@example.com.

 Absolutely.
 If you would like to schedule me for speaking engagements, please contact firstname.lastname@example.org.

 Yes!
 Depending on where you would like to schedule the class, I will need to make sure there are enough students enrolled to accommodate for time and travel.
 You can send inquiries to email@example.com.

 Hair and Now is my relatively new YouTube channel, where I discuss hair throughout history including the different forms it’s taken, the sentimental values attached to it, why it went out of fashion, and how we can bring it back.
 Or, for even more videos about my work, become a Patron!

 I am a museum curator or antique dealer who is looking for more information on hairwork.
 Can you help?